| Vintage Shop Fittings WE

 public donates goods to the shop to be sold (see also thrift

 store).
 In give-away shops goods can be taken for free.
+There are also 'consignment' shops, which is where a person

 can place an item in a store, and if it sells the person gives